-The British Sign Language and Deaf Studies programme offers you the chance to partake in an in-depth study of the history, language and cultures of deaf people, combined with broader study of language structure and use, as well as providing an opportunity to learn British Sign Language to an advanced level.
+The British Sign Language, Deaf Studies and Linguistics programme offers you the chance to partake in an in-depth study of the language, history, cultures and identities of deaf people, combined with broader study of language structure and use, as well as providing an opportunity to learn British Sign Language to an advanced level.
 The course draws on contemporary research, some of which will be your lecturers', to explore the experiences of deaf people and communities in both historical and contemporary contexts.
+For students considering a career working with deaf children as a teacher, SEN specialist or Speech and Language Therapist, you will have the option of studying the multilingual classroom, speech and language impairments, and the role of language in educational discourse.